Maximize Muscle Growth with 3x5 Training

 The Role of Mechanical Tension

-Mechanical tension is a primary factor in muscle growth, and it is primarily achieved through heavy lifting.
-The 3x5 training method is a hallmark of this approach, where lifters create significant tension on their muscles by lifting substantial weights for fewer repetitions, promoting growth.
+Mechanical tension is a primary factor in muscle growth, achieved through heavy lifting.
+Like many strength training programs, the 3x5 method incorporates substantial tension on muscles by focusing on heavy weights with fewer repetitions, which promotes growth.

 The Importance of Metabolic Stress